LLNL Externship

 Is housing provided?

 Yes!
-Students will each have their own room just minutes away from LLNL.
+Students are provided housing just minutes away from LLNL.

 What should I include in the cover letter?